 Who doesn’t love patterns, I mean come on.

 As with symmetry, patterns draw attention to your post and help the brain understand what it is looking at.
 Whether it is a brick wall behind your subject, or a new paisley shirt, try to emphasize patterns in your Instagram posts to increase engagement and likes.
 Patterns are often overlooked in the world of snapshots, so focusing on them, can help you stand out.

 5. Mind your Filters and Editing

 You knew this was coming, but still, I’ll say it loud and clear; Do not go filter crazy!
-Yes, filters are a fantastic way to slightly enhance an already great picture, but don’t treat it as your savior.
+Yes, using filters or a photo editor can be fantastic ways to enhance an already great picture, but don’t treat them as your savior.

 Adding sepia to a picture of a beach doesn’t make your followers want to jump into what is now, brown water.
 Use filters to make your photo as close to the real thing as possible, they are meant to help fix focus, saturation, exposure, contrast, and sharpness, not to change the basis of the photo.
 No one likes an overly edited artificial photo.
 Instagram started based around the idea of authenticity, keep it that way.
 Now that you've learned how to take great Instagram photos, it's time to get started!